Meet our Principal Investigator

 GSU Research Assistants

-Phillip Morgan is a volunteer research assistant in the ADAPT Lab.
+Phillip Morgan is the Lead Research Assistant in Child Studies for the ADAPT Lab.
 He earned his bachelor’s in psychology from Georgia State University and master’s in psychology with a focus on applied research .
 His academic interests center on advancing his methodological and applied research skills, and he is currently preparing to apply to Georgia State University’s Ph.D. program in psychology.

 Congo Research Assistants